wunderwuzzi23/blog/content/posts/2020/cookie-crimes-on-mirosoft-edge.md

 * There are more mitigation ideas [in the previous blog post about Chrome](/blog/posts/2020/chrome-spy-remote-control) as well, please look at them for reference also.

 ## Final Take-Away
-**One other take-away is that malware and exploits that target Chrome, will likely often work on the new Edge browser with minimal adjustments, if any.**
+**One key take-away is that malware and exploits that target Chrome (Chromium), will likely often work on the new Edge browser with minimal adjustments, if any.**

 ![Hacker](/blog/images/2020/hacker.png)